-Acute bronchitis usually heals by itself after about two weeks.
-You may still suffer from a cough, however, and some lingering fatigue.
-The road to recovery is about one single principle: get your resistance back up.
-This can be done with the following measures:
+Acute bronchitis usually heals by itself after about two weeks, otherwise known as self-limiting.
+You may still suffer from a cough though, and some lingering fatigue.
+The road to recovery is about one single principle: build your immunity back up This can be done through the following measures:

-- Drink sufficient water; a minimum of 2 litres a day;
+- Drink sufficient water to hydrate the cells; aim for an average of 2 litres per day;

 - Do not smoke;